 The market for dry herb vaporizers around $100 has continually gained in popularity over the last few years.
 Not only are more manufacturers producing quality vaporizers at this price point, but they are also setting industry standards like USB-C Charging, 18650 replaceable battery systems, and quick nearly on-demand heating.

-The XMAX V3 Pro vaporizer is now probably my favorite portable vaporizer for around $100, but it’s super close with the POTV One vaporizer.
-Both of these vaporizers offer fantastic features for the price and are pocket-friendly, but the POTV One has better airflow, better build quality, and overall more powerful.
+The XMAX V3 Pro vaporizer is now probably my favorite portable vaporizer for around $100, but it’s super close to the POTV One vaporizer.
+Both of these vaporizers offer fantastic features for the price and are pocket-friendly, but the POTV One has better airflow, better build quality, and overall more power.
 The downside to the POTV one vaporizer is that it doesn’t offer a replaceable battery system or USB-C charging.
 I also think the XMAX V3 Pro has better vapor quality, especially in the on-demand mode.
 Check out my POTV One review for more info.

 Overall I’m very pleased with the upgrades to the XMAX V3 Pro vaporizer, and I think it could easily be a great starter vape and a great vaporizer for slightly above average users.
 The bowl size is small for heavier users, but the battery life is pretty impressive, and you can always pick up another battery or two.

 I wouldn’t get the XMAX v3 pro vaporizer if you will be using it with multiple people or for super heavy users because you’ll constantly be replacing herbs in the chamber.
-If you’re a heavier user and looking for other options, I recommend checking out the Solo 2 Vaporizer ($165) and my personal favorite, the Mighty+ vaporizer ($399) if you’re looking for the best portable vaporizer for heavier users.
+If you’re a heavier user and looking for other options, I recommend checking out the Solo 2 Vaporizer (Solo 2 review) and my personal favorite, the Mighty+ vaporizer (Mighty+ review).

 Thank you for taking the time to read my XMAX V3 Pro Vaporizer review, and please hit me up in the comments with any questions or suggestions.
 I’m looking forward to more portable vaporizers in this price range and I’m excited about the possibilities as they continue to shrink in size.